 I am having the same issue now mid 2021!
+This is really bad!

 I am having this look at camera eye problem also.
 When I animate a character in iClone 7 and use look at camera, set free, pick target, set free, look at camera, etc. I get a good result until I attempt to do a collect clip and turn the animation into a motion plus.
 When I do a collect clip, I play through the animation, then save the animation as a motion plus with all the correct boxes ticked.
 When I import the saved motion plus, and play the animation, the eyes vibrate and look in the wrong directions.
 This is a huge issue as I need to save the motion plus for use in Unreal Engine.
 Please Advise

+I have this problem also and it's pretty disappointing to see how old this post is.
 Considering I bought all this pipeline software and export content specifically for animating characters so I could export them to Maya and render 3d vr POV movies it feels like a little more then a bug.